 Search engines have made it their business to always provide users with the best answer to a question.
 This is not so easy with a pool of thousands of possible answers.
 In order to deliver the most relevant results to searchers, search engines have developed ways to infer the following: What kind of result does a user expect?
 This enables a search engine to place advertisements that are even better tailored to the user - and thus earn more money.

-In the world of search engine optimization, this is also referred to as "search intent".
+In the world of search engine optimization, this is also called search intent.

 If you run a website, then you should always ask yourself during keyword research what information the searchers want - and only use those keywords to which you can offer a solution or answer.